MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-customer-managed-tenant-key.md

 - You believe the master copy of your tenant key (the copy in your possession) is compromised.

-To rekey, you can either create a new key in Azure Key Vault or use a different key that is already in Azure Key Vault.
-Then follow the same procedures that you did to implement BYOK for Azure Information Protection:
+To rekey to another key that you manage, you can either create a new key in Azure Key Vault or use a different key that is already in Azure Key Vault.
+Then follow the same procedures that you did to implement BYOK for Azure Information Protection.

 1. Only if the new key is in a different key vault to the one you are already using for Azure Information Protection: Authorize Azure Information Protection to use the key vault, by using the [Set-AzureRmKeyVaultAccessPolicy](/powershell/module/azurerm.keyvault/set-azurermkeyvaultaccesspolicy) cmdlet.